HEP-VD-CTP/JDH-In-Search-of-Truth-anonymized/README.md

 In the field of history, this dynamic stands in direct opposition to the principles of historical critique, that are : source gathering and evaluation; document cross-referencing; contextualisation of statements; and bias identification.
 GenAI produces narratives of the past without historiography, critical framing, or debate —all of which are central to the epistemology of history (Prost, 2010).

 Several scholars have stressed the importance of not approaching GenAI as a radical rupture, but rather to situate it within a long genealogy of technical innovations in education (Petit, 2022).
-From this perspective, the history of education can serve a dual role: on the one hand, it sheds light on the historical dynamics of pedagogical knowledge production and circulation; on the other, it contributes to the development of a critical
+From this perspective, the history of education can serve a dual role: on the one hand, it sheds light on the historical dynamics of pedagogical knowledge production and circulation; on the other, it contributes to the development of a critical.

 posture on GenAI and its uses in educational contexts.
 The history of educational technologies (Petit, 2022) thus constitutes a valuable training topic to deconstruct the supposed "breakthrough" of GenAI in teaching practices and query an ethical, reflexive, and context-sensitive professional posture.